-- 1. Open the palette. - a.
+- 1. If the palette is already open go straight to Step 2.
+If the palette is not already open, follow these steps to open the palette: - a.
 Open the Editors window. - b.
 Select the file that you want to use. - c.
 Press Tab until the focus moves to the palette arrow. - d.
-Press Enter or Spacebar to give focus to the palette. - 2.
-Press Tab to give focus to the drawers within the palette. - 3.
+Press Enter, or Spacebar, to give focus to the palette. - 2.
+Press Tab to give focus to the palette arrow. - 3.
+Press Tab once to give focus to the drawers within the palette.
+(Note: There are no visual highlights to indicate the focus.) - 4.
 Use the up and down arrow keys to highlight the drawer required.
-Press Enter. - 4.
-Use the up and down arrow keys to highlight the node required. - 5.
+Press Enter. - 5.
+Use the up and down arrow keys to highlight the node required. - 6.
 Press Alt+L to open the palette menu, and select Add Node to Canvas.
 Press Enter.
 The node is now on the canvas.